Hank Gathers: Personal life

 Gathers was 16 when his son, Aaron Crump, was born.
 Crump was age six when his father died.
 He received $1.5 million from Gathers' wrongful-death lawsuits.
 He gained control of the money when he turned 18.
 It became a problem for Crump, who later described himself as a "young black male with no guidance" at that time.
 He pleaded guilty to aggravated assault with a weapon, and was in a state prison from 2007 until 2012.
 By the time he was released, the settlement money he received from Gathers' death had been squandered.
 Crump became a salesperson.
 He also mentors children through the Hank Gathers Legacy Group that he founded.

-Gathers' nephew, D. J. Rivera, played college basketball and led the America East Conference in scoring with the Binghamton Bearcats in 2008–09, when they won the conference for the first time and earned a bid to the NCAA tournament.
+Gathers' nephew, D.J.
+Rivera, played college basketball at St. Joesph's University before transferring to Binghamton University and leading the America East Conference in scoring with the Binghamton Bearcats in the 2008–09 season, in which they won the conference for the first time and earned their first bid to the NCAA tournament, where Rivera scored 20 points in a first-round loss against Duke.
+He later transferred to the University of Montevallo, losing in the Division II championship game in 2012.
 Another nephew, Jordan Gathers, earned a bachelor's degree at St. Bonaventure University and played three seasons for their Bonnies basketball team from 2011 to 2014.
 He played a final season with Butler in 2015–16 as a graduate transfer.